Master of Arts in Communication

 The Master of Arts degree in Communication is a 36-credit hour program designed to equip graduates with academic and professional skills related to the field of communication, providing the skills and knowledge needed for servant leadership in the community, educational, ministry, or professional organizations.
 The core courses are designed to expose graduate students to the theories, research methods, and contemporary trends in communication studies while improving their skills in public speaking, designing effective visual support for messages, using technology related to communication, and leading communication activities for groups.

-Five concentrations (18 hours each) are available in this program: Communication Leadership, Communication Studies, Marketing Communication, Organizational Communication Management, and Sports Communication.
+Five concentrations (18 hours each) are available in this program: Communication Leadership, Communication Studies, Integrated Marketing, Organizational Communication Management, and Sports Communication.

 The Communication Leadership concentration enables students to develop communication skills, competencies, and strategies needed by servant leaders to provide direction and influence in interpersonal, group, and organizational contexts.